 Withdrawal or Cancellation must be in writing.
-Withdrawal or Cancellation shall occur only when written notice of cancellation or withdrawal is sent to the California School of Law, at either the Law School's business address or by email.
+Withdrawal or Cancellation shall occur only when written notice of cancellation or withdrawal is sent to the California School of Law, at either the Law School's business address or by email (the Registrar registrar@csoflaw.com or Dean Hunt are preferable).
 Sending an email to your professor is NOT written notice.
 Withdrawal or Cancellation is effective from the date received.